 \section{Introduction}

-In K\"ahler geometry, energy functionals --- such as Mabuchi functional \cite{Bando87} and Aubin functionals \cite{Aubin84,Tian1987} --- play a fundamental role in studying extremal metrics.
-Bando and Mabuchi \cite{Bando87} showed that if a Fano manifold admits a K\"ahler-Einstein metric, then the Mabuchi functional and Tian's $\alpha$-invariant \cite{Tian1987} are bounded below.
-It is also well known that, Aubin functionals play an important role in the study of Mabuchi functionals and J-flow defined by Donaldson \cite{Donaldson99} (c. f. \cite{Chen00,Weinkove06,DingT92}).
+In K\"ahler geometry, energy functionals---such as the Mabuchi functional \cite{Bando87} and the Aubin functionals \cite{Aubin84,Tian1987}---play a central role in the study of canonical metrics.
+Bando and Mabuchi \cite{Bando87} proved that if a Fano manifold admits a K\"ahler--Einstein metric, then the Mabuchi functional is bounded from below; moreover, Tian's $\alpha$-invariant \cite{Tian1987} provides a key analytic criterion in this setting.
+The Aubin functionals are also closely related to the $K$-energy and to geometric flows, including the $J$-flow introduced by Donaldson \cite{Donaldson99}; see, for instance, \cite{Chen00,Weinkove06,DingT92}.

+From a variational viewpoint, these energies translate existence and uniqueness questions into coercivity, convexity, and properness properties along natural paths in the space of K\"ahler potentials.
+Alongside Mabuchi's $K$-energy \cite{Mabuchi86}, the Ding functional \cite{Ding88} plays a parallel role in K\"ahler--Einstein geometry, and both interact with obstructions such as the Futaki invariant \cite{Futaki83}.
+For constant scalar curvature and extremal K\"ahler metrics, the Calabi functional and its lower bounds \cite{Donaldson2005} further motivate an energy-theoretic approach, closely related to the moment-map picture on infinite-dimensional symmetric spaces \cite{Donaldson99,donaldson1999}.

-Here, we study generalizations of the Donaldson gauge functional and the Aubin functionals.
-Using the ${\mathcal{D}_J^+}$ operator introduced by Tan et al. \cite{TanWZZ22}, which generalizes the $\partial_J\bar\partial_J$ operator, we define the Aubin funtionals on almost K\"ahler manifolds and explore their relations with the Hermitian Donaldson gauge functional.
-In particular, we generalize the classical inequality between Aubin functionals \cite{Aubin76}: \begin{theorem} For the twisted Aubin functionals defined on an almost K\"ahler manifold $(M^{2m},J,g,\omega)$, the following relations hold:
+In this paper we study generalizations of the Donaldson gauge functional and of the Aubin functionals in the almost K\"ahler setting.
+Using the operator ${\mathcal{D}_J^+}$ introduced by Tan et al.\ \cite{TanWZZ22}, which extends the role of $\partial_J\bar\partial_J$, we define twisted Aubin-type functionals on almost K\"ahler manifolds and investigate their relationship with the Hermitian Donaldson gauge functional.
+In particular, we establish an analogue of the classical inequality between Aubin functionals \cite{Aubin76}: \begin{theorem} For the twisted Aubin functionals defined on an almost K\"ahler manifold $(M^{2m},J,g,\omega)$, the following relations hold:

 for any $\phi\in \mathcal{H}(\omega,J)$, where $\mathcal{H}(\omega,J)$ is the space of almost K\"ahler potentials.
 In particular, the equality, in any of the above three inequalities, holds if and only if $\phi$ is constant. \end{theorem}